MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 The lake itself holds few waterbirds, but they do usually include Common Merganser (or Goosander).

 In the higher reaches of the Khangay Mountains, patches of dwarf willow occur in the more secluded valleys.
-Stejneger’s Stonechats are particularly common here and we could also encounter Willow Grouse.
+Siberian Stonechats are particularly common here, and we could also encounter Willow Grouse.
 Smart Pallas’s Reed Buntings (of the nominate form) sing from the few shrubs amidst a wonderful tapestry of alpine flowers.

 STEPPE LAKES

-Eventually, we will emerge into the plains once more and we will surely visit two of the small but bird-rich steppe lakes.
-Here there are numbers of Whooper Swans and Demoiselle Cranes, as well as Black-throated Loon (or Black-throated Diver), Stejneger’s Scoter, Horned (or Slavonian) Grebe in full breeding plumage, the shy Brown-cheeked Rail and Common Reed Bunting.
-Around the lake margins, numerous Mongolian Larks can be found breeding and it will be enjoyable to watch these spectacular birds song-flighting and chasing off their rivals.
-Mongolian Short-toed Larks also breed here but are far fewer in numbers.
+Eventually, we will emerge into the plains once more, and we will surely visit two of the small but bird-rich steppe lakes.
+Here there are numbers of Whooper Swans and Demoiselle Cranes, as well as Black-throated Loon (or Black-throated Diver), Stejneger’s Scoter, Horned (or Slavonian) Grebe in full breeding plumage, White-naped Crane, the shy Brown-cheeked Rail, Bearded Reedling and Common Reed Bunting.
+Baillon’s Crake is also possible.
+Around the lake margins, numerous Mongolian Larks can be found breeding, and it will be enjoyable to watch these spectacular birds song-flighting and chasing off their rivals.
+Mongolian short-toed larks also breed here but are far fewer in number.

 KHUSTAI NATIONAL PARK